-- Choose or create two service principal identities: - Either the built-in role Virtual machine contributor, or a custom object with read access to Microsoft.Compute/virtualMachines - Either the built-in role SQL Virtual machine contributor, or a custom object with read access to Microsoft.SqlVirtualMachine/sqlVirtualMachines.
+Choose or create a service principal identity.
+Choose the built-in role Virtual machine contributor, or create a custom object with read access to Microsoft.Compute/virtualMachines and Microsoft.SqlVirtualMachine/ sqlVirtualMachines.

 Step-by-step instructions for configuring the connection to your chosen Azure environment are available in the online help at FlexNet Manager Suite Online Help > Inventory Beacons > Inventory Systems Page > Connecting to External Inventory Systems > Managing PowerShell Connections > Managing Azure Connections.